Halloween isn't always about candy and costumes. For some adults, no Halloween party is complete without accompanying fun Halloween drinking games.

 Get creative with the rules you set.
 Just remember to set the fours and eights as cards that require the person who draws them to pour a shot-sized portion of their drink into the pumpkin.
 Anyone who draws an ace has to drink whatever is in the pumpkin.

 This fun game can easily be made alcohol-free.
 Switch out the alcohol for your favorite seasonal beverages, or fill the pumpkin with Halloween goodies like candy or festive foods of your choosing.
 Imagine having to down crushed-up pumpkin-shaped sugar cookies with gummy eyeballs and a dash of milk-soaked Count Chocula.

 You can already hear a chorus of jack-o'-lanterns cackling their way through this game night as they look on while the last person chugs the contents of the pumpkin.

 6. Name That Bone

 Purchase a small plastic skeleton.
-Have your guests try and guess the names of the bones.
-You'll need to have reference materials handy, like an encyclopedia or an online source to verify the answers.
+Have your guests try to guess the names of the bones.
+You'll need to have reference materials handy, like an encyclopedia or an online source, to verify the answers.
 Each incorrect answer results in a one-shot penalty.